stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 * The `background` property (the clear colour for for the swapchain views) is a comma-separated list which Spring injects as an array.

-The properties are injected into the relevant beans, for example the swapchain is now be refactored as follows:
+The properties are injected into the relevant beans, for example the swapchain can now be refactored as follows:

 ```java
 class PresentationConfiguration {